oscarglzsiu/channeledspectropolarimetry/README.md

 # channeledspectropolarimetry
-Matlab / Octave library for simulation of passive and active polarimeters with spectral channeling, and extraction of the Stokes parameters and Mueller matrices
+Matlab / Octave library for simulation of passive and active polarimeters with spectral channeling, and extraction of the Stokes vector and the Mueller matrix